 Let $c\in\bbbr$ and $E\subseteq\Omega$ be such that $\omega(0)=c$ for all $\omega\in E$.
 Suppose the set $E$ is null.
 We can say that the equality $\UpProb(E)=0$ can be deduced from Theorem~\ref{thm:main} and the properties of Brownian motion if (and only if) $\Wiener_c(\overline{E})=0$, where $\overline{E}$ is the smallest time-superinvariant set containing $E$ (it is clear that such a set exists and is unique).
 It would be nice if all equalities $\UpProb(E)=0$, for all null sets $E$ satisfying $\forall\omega\in E:\omega(0)=c$, could be deduced from Theorem~\ref{thm:main} and the properties of Brownian motion.
 We will see later (Proposition~\ref{prop:counterexample}) that this is not true even for some fundamental null events $E$; an example of such an event will now be given.

 Let us say that a closed interval $[t_1,t_2]\subseteq[0,\infty)$ is an \emph{interval of local maximum} for $\omega\in\Omega$ if (a) $\omega$ is constant on $[t_1,t_2]$ but not constant on any larger interval containing $[t_1,t_2]$, and (b) there exists $\delta>0$ such that $\omega(s)\le\omega(t)$ for all $s\in((t_1-\delta)^+,t_1)\cup(t_2,t_2+\delta)$ and all $t\in[t_1,t_2]$.
 In the case where $t_1=t_2$ we will say ``point'' instead of ``interval''.
-It is shown in \cite{\CTI} (Corollary~3) that, for typical $\omega$, all intervals of local maximum are points; this also follows from Corollary~\ref{cor:increase}, and is very easy to check directly.
+It is shown in \cite{\CTI} (Corollary~3) that, for typical $\omega$, all intervals of local maximum are points; this also follows from Corollary~\ref{cor:increase}, and is very easy to check directly (using the same argument as in the proof of Corollary~\ref{cor:increase}).
 Let $E$ be the null event that $\omega(0)=c$ and not all intervals of local maximum of $\omega$ are points.
 Proposition~\ref{prop:counterexample} says that $\UpProb(E)=0$ cannot be deduced from Theorem~\ref{thm:main} and the properties of Brownian motion.
 This implies that Corollary~\ref{cor:increase} also cannot be deduced from Theorem~\ref{thm:main} and the properties of Brownian motion, despite the fact that the deduction is possible with the help of a very easy game-theoretic argument.